gfppoy/equivariant-zsc/README.md

-# Equivariant Networks for Zero-Shot Coordination/Off-Belief Learning
+# Equivariant Networks for Zero-Shot Coordination
 ## Introduction

 This repo contains the implementation of the EQC architecture proposed in Equivariant Networks for Zero-Shot Coordination, NeurIPS 2022.